aleenatomy2802/sample_code/review_exam_final.md

-IF YOU SHOW UP AND TRY TO DO THE TEST, I WILL GIVE YOU AT LEAST 40% SCORE
+**IF YOU SHOW UP AND TRY TO ANSWER ALL MY QUESTIONS, I WILL GIVE YOU AT LEAST 40% SCORE**

+# FRIENDS
+## CODE
+- LOGIC ONLY
+## QUESTION
+- Understand how to use friend (review and learn use case)

 # QUEUE - PRIORITY QUEUE
 ## CODE